dbt-labs/metricflow/local-data-warehouses/README.md

 We assume that you have PostgreSQL and Docker installed in your environment.

 In a separate terminal window, run PostgreSQL in the background.
+Note - you MUST have Docker running on localhost in order for the PostgreSQL container to spin up.

 ```sh
 make postgres